-- For the lemon curd.
-To a small saucepan, add the coconut cream and lemon zest.
+- Make the lemon curd: To a small saucepan, add the coconut cream and lemon zest.

-- Remove from the heat, taste and adjust the flavor accordingly, if needed.
+- Taste for flavor: Remove from the heat, taste and adjust the flavor accordingly, if needed.
 (Add more lemon for acidity, or more maple syrup for sweetness).

-- Transfer to a glass bowl or large jar, and cover the curd with plastic wrap, making sure the plastic wrap actually touches the entire curd.
+- Cover with plastic wrap: Transfer to a glass bowl or large jar, and cover the curd with plastic wrap, making sure the plastic wrap actually touches the entire curd.
 This will prevent a film from developing on top.

-- Refrigerate for a good 4-6 hours, overnight, or until it is completely chilled and perfectly set.
+- Chill time: Refrigerate for a good 4-6 hours, overnight, or until it is completely chilled and perfectly set.

-- For the chia pudding base.
-Add all of the base ingredients to a bowl and stir until well combined.
+- Make the chia pudding base: Add all of the base ingredients to a bowl and stir until well combined.

-- During the next 15 minutes, stir a couple more times to prevent lumping.
+- Stir: During the next 15 minutes, stir a couple more times to prevent lumping.

-- Cover and refrigerate for 8 hours or overnight.
+- Refrigerate: Cover and refrigerate for 8 hours or overnight.

 - How to serve: Divide the chia pudding between two to four small bowls.
-Divide and top each bowl with the lemon curd.
+Divide and top each bowl with the Vegan Lemon Curd.

-- Add blueberries (fresh or frozen) and sprinkle with sliced almonds.
+- Garnish: Add blueberries (fresh or frozen) and sprinkle with sliced almonds.
+Enjoy immediately.

 - Thickener: Use cornstarch for this recipe.
 I have tried both cornstarch and arrowroot (which I love), but the arrowroot just doesn’t work for this particular recipe.
 It results in a gummy, stringy texture.
 However, the cornstarch yields a perfect curd every time.